A more formal version is available here: click to open or directly download

 A brief overview of my interests

-My training is at the intersection of Physics and applied mathematics.
+I obtained my PhD in Physics where I worked on problems in data assimilation.
 This generally make me fond of problems that involve applications of mathematical ideas and codes, bringing me closer to the realm of mathematical modelling, simulations and data.
 I am particulary fascinated by problems that arise in earth sciences from a dynamical systems perspective.
 Data assimilation is a crucial part that makes numerical weather prediction possible.
 I work on both classical data assimilation and deeplearning based data assimilation techniques, most of the times looking for an ideal way to use the best of both worlds.
-Other endeavours which are orthogonal to my research but feeds my curiosity are hackathons, especially those organised by scientific communities.
-It’s here that I expose myself to broader questions and their challenges.
-Also, understanding problems in climate system and their models interest me from the point of dynamical systems modeling, analysis and prediction purpose, an area whose importance is evergrowing apart from purely academic purposes.

 On a daily basis, my daily work revolves around handling code of a physical systems model (Partial differential equations) and some deeplearning model ( neural network models, mostly in PyTorch) to solve a data assimilation problem.